Goinza/Plugins-for-SRPG-Studio/Combat Art/$readme.txt

 In the file you will find a list of variables, each with a default value.
 You can change any of them.
 Note that among those variables you will find the variable called "TAB_COMBATART", which is needed to specify which tab of the Original Data window you are using for the combat art entries.

-INCOMPATIBILITY ISSUES
-This plugin is not compatible with other plugins that use the following functions:
-    - AttackFlow._doAttackAction from attack-flow.js line 175.
-    - SkillChecker.arrangeSkill from singleton-calculator.js line 457
+This is the file that you'll need to edit to enable the Stamina stat.

 VERSION HISTORY
 1.0 - April 3, 2020